-Bret Bernhardt, chief of staff to Heritage Foundation President Jim DeMint, brings to the job a background in accounting and small business as well as two decades on Capitol Hill.
+Bret Bernhardt, Executive Vice President of The Heritage Foundation, brings to the job a background in accounting and small business as well as two decades on Capitol Hill.

 Besides acting as a senior adviser to DeMint, Bernhardt manages the President’s Office staff and day-to-day operations at Heritage.
 He served as DeMint’s chief of staff in the U.S. Senate from 2005 until January 2013, when the second-term senator from South Carolina stepped down to head the leading conservative think tank.